graphql/graphql-spec/spec/Section 2 -- Language.md

 ```

 The repeated fields could be extracted into a fragment and composed by
-a parent fragment or query.
+a parent fragment or operation.

 ```graphql example
 query withFragments {